2140data/react-btcpay-paybutton/README.md

 - **Highly Customizable**: Modify the button text, currency, and more.
 - **Secure**: All transactions are processed through your BTCPay Server.

+## Requirements

+- **BTCPay Server**: You must have access to a BTCPay Server, either self-hosted or through a third-party in order to handle payments.
+- **React Application**: This component is intended to be used within an existing React application.

 ## Installation

 ### Manual Installation

-1. Download the `ReactBtcPayButton.jsx` and `ReactBtcPayButton.css` files from this repository.
+1. Download the `ReactBtcPayButton.jsx` file from this repository.
-2. Place them in a folder within your React project, e.g., `src/components/BTCPayButton/`.
+2. Place the file in a folder within your React project, e.g., `src/components/BTCPayButton/`.

 ## Quick Start